deepbsd/weirdjs/notes.md

 An operator is a function that is syntactically written differently.
 Instead of calling a function by name, it uses a special character or pair of characters.

+* a + b = 'infix notation'

+* +(a, b) = 'prefix notation'

+* (a, b)+ = 'postfix notation'

+This means the function name can sit between the two parameters.
+This is basically a function call.

+### Operator Precedence and Associativity

+* right associativity: values to right of operator are operated on first

+* left associativity: values to left of operator are operated on first

+Some operators default to left associativity and some default to right associativity

+See the table about operator precendence and associativity

+### Type Coercion

+It must means you convert a value from one type to another type.
+Or you attempt to convert it.
+There are rules for doing this.
+If you don't understand those rules, Javascript will seem very weird.
+The rules make sense up until you pass values of two different types to the operator, such as '+'.
+If you pass `5 + '5'` you may not get the expected answer, unless you know the rules.

+Coercion happens quite a bit in JS because it's a dynamically typed language.